HotInk/hotink/README.markdown

 To run the Hot Ink RSpec test suite, configure the test database in database.yml and run `rake db:test:prepare`.
 Next run 'spec spec', the test suite should complete successfully.

 Hot Ink is Autotest friendly.
 To use it, run `bundle exec autospec`.

+##Bugs and Issues

+If you come across any bugs, issues or missing features, please [file an issue](http://github.com/HotInk/hotink/issues).

 ## Note on Patches/Pull Requests